Mental Health Experts Share How They Strengthen Their Own Mental Health

 Courtney Hulse, LMFT:

 “I try and stay connected to people as much as I can, and ask for help when needed.
 During the height of the COVID pandemic, when our need to physically distance ourselves has been at its greatest height, our need to connect with others has become even more vital.
 Our job as clinicians and managers is to help people learn how to take care of themselves; and therapeutic burnout and isolation have the potential to creep in and take over if we don’t take care of ourselves during this time.
-I count my blessings to be here at Mountainside where the team support and human connection is unsurpassed, and I value, beyond words, each person’s efforts in taking the time to connect with me on a personal level.
+I count my blessings to be here at Mountainside where the team support and human connection are unsurpassed, and I value, beyond words, each person’s efforts in taking the time to connect with me on a personal level.
 My Mountainside team helps me take care of myself; and for that, I am truly grateful.”

 Erin O’Neil, LCSW: